Dispensing assistant training

 The GPhC requires that all staff working in a pharmacy are appropriately trained for the role they undertake.
 Any member of staff involved in the dispensing process must meet the GPhC's minimum training requirements for this type of role and start training within three months of starting in the role.

-To meet minimum training requirements a dispenser needs to take the relevant modules of the Level 2 certificate in pharmacy service skills.
+To meet minimum training requirements a dispensing assistant needs to take the relevant modules of the Level 2 certificate in pharmacy service skills.

 Anyone working in a pharmacy in the following areas needs to undertake a GPhC-accredited/recognised course to ensure they are appropriately trained:

-- Sale of over-the-counter medicines and the provision of information to customers on symptoms and products
+- the sale of over-the-counter medicines and the provision of information to customers on symptoms and products

 Further information on the GPhC’s minimum training requirements for dispensing/pharmacy assistants can be found in our training policy for pharmacy support staff: